tanakamasayuki/vscode-arduino-cli-wrapper/README.md

 ### Getting started with commands (Command Palette)

-Press **Ctrl+Shift+P** (or **Cmd+Shift+P** on macOS) and type “Arduino CLI:” to see the commands below.
-Each one carries a short description in the palette, but the summaries here walk through what to expect on your very first run.
+Press **Ctrl+Shift+P** (or **Cmd+Shift+P** on macOS) and type “Arduino CLI:” to see the most common commands.
+Highlights:

+- **Open Command Center** – Launches the dedicated webview with three tabs: a command overview, a configuration view for `arduino-cli config`, and management panels for cores and libraries (complete with install/update/uninstall buttons and filters).
+This is the fastest way to explore everything the extension exposes.
 - **Check CLI Version** – Confirms that `arduino-cli` is installed and reachable.
 If it is missing, the extension shows a friendly setup guide.
-- **Update Index** – Runs `arduino-cli update` to refresh board and library package metadata.
-This command also runs automatically the first time you check the CLI version during a VS Code session.
+- **Update Index** – Runs `arduino-cli update` to refresh board and library metadata.
+The command also runs automatically the first time you check the CLI version during a VS Code session.
 - **Upgrade Cores/Libraries** – Executes `arduino-cli upgrade` so installed platforms and libraries pick up the latest releases from the refreshed index.
-- **List Connected Boards** – Scans USB/serial ports and shows the detected boards so you can double‑check the connection before you upload.
-- **List All Boards** – Displays the complete board index.
-You can type a search word (for example `nano`) to narrow the list, just like running `arduino-cli board listall <filter>` manually.
 - **Board Details** – Shows the technical info for the currently selected profile/FQBN, making it easy to verify you picked the right board package.
-- **Compile Sketch** – Builds the active sketch.
-If multiple `.ino` files live in the folder you will be prompted to pick one, and any profile data from `sketch.yaml` is applied automatically.
-- **Clean Compile** – Rebuilds with `--clean`, refreshing IntelliSense include paths so swapped libraries or platforms are reflected immediately.
+- **Compile Sketch / Clean Compile / Upload Sketch** – Everyday build and upload automation.
+Clean Compile rebuilds with `--clean`, refreshing IntelliSense include paths so swapped libraries or platforms are reflected immediately.
-- **Upload Sketch** – Compiles and flashes in a single step.
-You can pick the serial port during the command if one is not already configured.
 - **Build Check** – Runs through every profile declared in `sketch.yaml`, compiling each with full warnings and presenting a consolidated summary of errors and warnings.
 - **Debug Sketch** – Generates profile-aware debug assets; see “Debug your sketch (advanced)” for the full walkthrough before running it the first time.